 - Extract starch and by-products from the various crops, i.e. potato, cassava, corn, wheat, pea, lentils, canola/rapeseed, faba beans, chickpeas, soy and quinoa, in the highest quality, efficient, competitive and sustainable manner

-- Process the protein into food or feed quality, and part of the fibre can be processed to dietary fibre
+- Process the protein into food or feed quality, and part of the fibre can be processed into dietary fibre

 - Incorporate a process water treatment system that minimises freshwater intake, produces disposable water and liquid fertiliser

-- Optimise revenues in situations like increasing demand for raw material in a growing industry, climate influences and problems with plant diseases
+- Optimise revenues in situations like increasing demand for raw materials in a growing industry, climate influences and problems with plant diseases

 For more information about our potato-hybrid factory or the On-In-All-Out Concept, contact us at email@example.com

 Or read more